 If changes to a manuscript requested by the Editor, Co-editor or the editorial staff are not received within two months of transmittal to the author, the submission will be considered as withdrawn.
 Should the manuscript require further revision, this would normally be expected to be completed within one month of the revision having been requested.
 If a manuscript is not acceptable after two revisions it will not be considered further.
 Any subsequent communication of the material will be treated as a new submission in the editorial process.
+A paper that has been rejected must not be resubmitted to any IUCr journal unless the reasons given for the rejection have been fully addressed in the revised version.

 For accepted papers, it is the responsibility of the Managing Editor to prepare the paper for publication.
-This may involve correspondence with the authors and/or the responsible editor in order to notes for authors resolve ambiguities or to obtain satisfactory figures or tables.
+This may involve correspondence with the authors and/or the responsible editor in order to resolve ambiguities or to obtain satisfactory figures or tables.
 The date of acceptance that will appear on the published paper is the date on which the Managing Editor receives the last item required.
-Correspondence will be sent to the author who submitted the paper unless the Managing Editor is informed of some other suitable arrangement.
+Correspondence will be sent to the author who submitted the paper notes for authors unless the Managing Editor is informed of some other suitable arrangement.